Our dentists are theDiplomate of the Academy of Clinical Sleep Disorders Disciplines.

 If you answered yes to any of the above, you could suffer from Sleep Disordered Breathing, a potentially fatal condition!

-Talk to Dr. Schilling about treatment with Oral Appliances.
+Talk to our dentists about treatment with Oral Appliances.
 Contact Skyway Dental Clinic to schedule your appointment.

 If you drive while tired, you could be putting yourself and others in great danger.